cyrilletuzi/vscode-angular-schematics/walkthroughs/configuration.md

 - Disable styles ⚙️
 - Enable external HTML templates ⚙️
 - Enable single file components (SFC) ⚙️
-- Enable or disable ngOnInit ⚙️
+- Enable ngOnInit ⚙️
 - Disable change detection optimization ⚙️
-- Disable lazy loading ⚙️
+- Lazy-loading mode ⚙️
 - Disable block CSS display ⚙️
 - Enable shadow DOM ⚙️
-- Set the selector prefix ⚙️
+- Set the components selector prefix ⚙️
+- Set the pages and dialogs selector prefix 💎
 - Force NgModules 💎
 - Force class interceptors 💎
 - Force class guards and resolvers 💎
 - Disabled predefined schematics 💎

-⚙️ = in the Pro edition 💎, configurable per Angular project
+⚙️ = configurable per Angular project in the Pro edition 💎

 **You can access the configuration helper at any time from the Angular logo on the left sidebar**,  or from the VS Code menu:
 1. View